adnanbarwaniwala/IndoreCropWaterWise/README.md

 - Mid-Season
 - Late-Season

+The available irrigation types are:
+- Drip
+- Sprinkler
+- Surface

 ### 🌦️ Weather Factor Combinations
 You can choose from the following weather factor combinations based on data availability: